|▼||Ha laḥma anya||01:40|

 |Medley of Traditional Seder Songs||03:07|

 Is it too obvious to begin a discussion of an album of Passover music with the question: What makes this album different from all others?
-The newest release from the Milken Archive of Jewish Music contains a compelling mix of old and new, known and obscure musical settings pertaining to the Passover holiday.
+This album contains a compelling mix of old and new, known and obscure musical settings pertaining to the Passover holiday.
 As part of the series Cycle of Life in Synagogue and Home: Prayers and Celebrations Throughout the Jewish Year (Volume 4), the collection highlights the nature of a holiday that is playful and poignant, serious and silly, and that seems to beg for theatrical interpretation.

 Much of the older material here hearkens to an era when traditional communal seders were held at city ballrooms or Catskills hotels.
 These seders were events where tradition and ritual mixed with entertainment and where bitter herbs were served with something to make them more palatable.
 It was a time when, as Artistic Director Neil W. Levin points out in the volume’s introduction, seders featured high-profile figures and “catered to a clientele hungry for bits of cantorial, liturgical, and even Second Avenue Yiddish theatrical nostalgia.”